nitish-cse/nitish-cse/README.md

 - 👋 Hi, I’m @nitish-cse
+- i am learning blockchain and woking on project
-- 👀 I’m interested in Backend development
+- 👀 I’m interested in  blockchain technology
-- 🌱 I’m currently learning and working on java language
+- 🌱 I have worked on  java language
-- 💞️ I’m looking to collaborate on  backend development with java
+- 💞️ I’m looking to collaborate on  backend development with java , and blockchain development
 - 📫 How to reach me ... by the email or contact no
 -